clojure/clojure/clojure.markdown

 If a Symbol has metadata, it may be used by the compiler, but will not be part of the resulting value.

-Vectors and Maps yield vectors and maps whose contents are the *evaluated values* of the objects they contain.
+Vectors and Maps yield vectors and (hash) maps whose contents are the *evaluated values* of the objects they contain.
 The same is true of metadata maps.
 If the vector or map has metadata, the *evaluated* metadata map will become the metadata of the resulting value.

 <pre><code>
 (def x 1)